-Draft to be ratified by the LGB on 3 December 2024 Page 11 At West Grantham C of E Primary, we recognise that some children have additional needs.
+At West Grantham C of E Primary, we recognise that some children have additional needs.
 These children may require extra support to manage their behaviour.
 Our Special Educational Needs and Disabilities (SEND) Policy clearly sets out how we make provision for children with existing difficulties and sets out procedures for the identification of SEND and mental health needs.

-We understand that all behaviour is a form of communication and know that disruptive behaviour can be a possible manifestation of special educational, or mental health needs.
+We understand that all behaviour is a form of communication and know that disruptive behaviour can be a possible manifestation of special educational or mental health needs.
 When this is identified, specific interventions will be put in place to support the child with positive reinforcement strategies.
-Under these circumstances, we will work closely with parents to ensure a consistent approach between home and school and clear communication.
+Under these circumstances, we will work closely with parents/ carers to ensure a consistent approach between home and school and clear communication.

 It is paramount that children with additional needs have clear boundaries and consistent rules, just like their peers.
 However, they may also require alternative, personalised rewards and consequences (e.g. marble jar, sticker chart).
-The decision to vary the behaviour management strategies is at the discretion of the class teacher working with the SLT, based on knowledge of the individual child.
+The decision to vary the behaviour management strategies is at the discretion of the class teacher working with the Senior Leadership Team, based on knowledge of the individual child.
 This will be recorded in a personalised 'Hierarchy of Support' (see appendix).